Reflecting Upon Irreducible Mind

 am a monist.
 I do believe that we are spirits incarnated and that we will

-reincarnate after some time living without biological bodies, but this is
+reincarnate after some time living without biological bodies, but this

-of matter vs consciousness as exactly the same (or almost) as the problem
+problem of matter vs consciousness as exactly the same (or almost) as the

-account for the emergence of consciousness in spirits?
-None whatsoever.
-(Note that my point is that this lack of a causal account ends
+(Note that my point is that this lack of a causal account

-up leading us, paradoxically, to a conclusion; and although this conclusion
+ends up leading us, paradoxically, to a conclusion; and although this conclusion

 may very well be wrong, it is the best that we can